Bidet horse: Etymology and terminology

 The term "bidet" first appeared in 1564, used by François Rabelais to describe a small horse.
 He probably borrowed the word from the Old French "bider", meaning "to trot", itself derived from "rabider", meaning "to run in haste", which was used in the 14th century.
 According to the Trésor de la langue française, a bidet horse is a "small post horse, stocky and vigorous, ridden by couriers; a small saddle horse or draft horse."
 The usage of the feminine form "bidette" can also be found in one of Gustave Flaubert's works.

 The word "bidet" came to refer to a small saddle horse of the people, of a "genre peu élevé" ("a lowly kind"); thus, this term also came to have a pejorative connotation.
 Some tillers during the mid-20th century still referred to their workhorses as bidets, but usage of the term has significantly decreased, with "poney" replacing it as the common word.

 The plumbing fixture known as the bidet has been referred to by this name since 1739, coming from a metaphor that most likely refers to the straddling position that one must assume while using the bidet.

 History

 The history of the bidet is associated with the history of commoners and the state.
 These horses were only valuable for the work they were able to carry out at a low cost.
 Therefore, the beauty, size, coat color, and sex of the horse were of no importance; only working ability and hardiness were taken into account.
 The breeding of this type of horse was carried out against the recommendations of the Haras Nationaux (national stud farms), who, in hoping for their eradication, criticized them as "little ugly horses."
 They were generally raised semi-wild without any true selection process.
 During antiquity, Brittany and Normandy had small horses, possibly introduced by the Celts during their migrations to Asia.
-During the 16th century, Normandy was known to have sturdy and heavy bidets, capable of pulling over long distances and serving as stagecoaches or artillery horses.
+During the 16th century, Normandy was known to have sturdy and heavy bidets, capable of pulling over long distances and serving as stagecoach or artillery horses.